 In general, personnel, material and equipment may not penetrate the OFZ while the runway is open for aircraft operations.
-The Runway Obstacle Free Zone (ROFZ) has a width of 400 feet.
-During all phases of work, all construction activity is completed during nightly runway closures.
-The timing and duration of closures is shown on the Phasing Plans in Appendix A.
+The Runway Obstacle Free Zone (ROFZ) has a width of 250 feet for Runway 7L-25R and 400 feet for Runway 7R-25L during construction activities.
+The majority of the construction activities will occur in areas outside of the OFZ.
+A portion of the work will occur within the limits of the OFZ.
+In these instances, the respective runway will be closed.
+The timing and duration of closures is shown on the phasing exhibits in Appendix A. The City of Phoenix Aviation Department and DVT Operations shall coordinate with the FAA through the appropriate FAA Airports Regional or District Office.